-Al's assigned to a lecture course lead discussion sections for that course.
+Most first year Associate Instructors are assigned to teach a 100-level course, but some may be assigned to an upperlevel course such as a Biochemistry, Organic, Analytical, or Physical Chemistry course.
+The Graduate Office makes AI Teaching Assignments and if you have strong preferences with regards to your assignment, please let the Graduate Coordinator or Director of Graduate Studies know.
+AI's assigned to a lecture course lead discussion sections for that course.
 Students register for a discussion section when they register for a lecture.
 A discussion section lasts 50-minutes.
-Al's assigned to a laboratory course lead a laboratory section.
+AI's assigned to a laboratory course lead one or two laboratory section.
 100-level laboratories are 3 hours and Organic laboratories are 4 hours.